andreymatin/wp-brief/readme.txt

 1. Upload `wp-brief` to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress

+== How to use ==

+1. Afetr installation please visit 'Admin area' - 'Settings' - 'Brief'
+1. Check 'Enable' on the 'Brief' page
+1. Optionally add Brand logo and fill Developer Profile URL
+1. Update Changelog textarea in Markdown format
+1. Update Readme teaxtarea in Markdown format by technical documentation

+Changes will appear at 'Dashboard' area 'Brief' widget

 == Frequently Asked Questions